sakanafuto/dotfiles/README.md

 I have created this file based on [kazu914](https://github.com/kazu914)'s [repository](https://github.com/kazu914/dotfiles).
 Thanks to him, I was able to create good.
 That was good opportunity for me to review my dev environment and directory structure.

+## Update

+2022/11/01, tmux has been removed due to the adoption of 'warp', which is a modern terminal app.
+Similarly, starship is almost no longer worth using, but still retains it for the possibility of using the terminal on macOS.
+If you want to use iterm + tmux, see previous commits.

 ## Reference